lucy-kim/altmix-readmit/README.md

   - create a episode-day level dataset from the episode-visit level data
 3. `crsingle_epi_daylvl_an.do`
   - fine-tune the sample for regression analysis by applying sample restriction rules & filling in missing values in patient characteristics
+4. `analtwork_readmit_pd.do`
+  - run regression of readmission indicator on the indicators of seeing different types of nurses using the patient-day level sample